 There are two sweeteners that are considered to be relatively safe and healthy for your body.
 While you should certainly do your research to find out which of those little packets is best for you, you can start by taking a look at the lowdown on those two sugars: oligofructose and erythritol:

 This sugar substitute has been around for awhile now, basically since the 1980s when artificial sweeteners first really came to life.
 It's got a few different names, including oligofructan and frucotoligosaccharide (FOS), but as far as where you might recognize it, it is found in a sweetener substitute called SweetPerfection, which is more than 99% oligofructose from chicory root fiber.
 As far as the artificial sweeteners go, this one is widely considered one of the best, which helps explain why it's been around for so long.
-It's derived from extracting it from normal every day foods such as bananas, tomatoes and garlic.
+It is made from extracting it from chicory root, Jerusalem artichokes, bananas, and onions."
 More than this, oligofructose is said to have health benefits, including providing your body with helpful bacteria that assists with digestion.
 You can buy SweetPerfection online from the ChocoPerfection website.

-Wait, Zerose?
-Stevia?
-Yeah, you've heard the names in the health news but these are sweeteners that you're going to find at your local coffee bar.
+Oligofructose?
+Erythritol?
+Yeah, you've heard the names in the health news but these aren't sweeteners that you're going to find at your local coffee bar.
 The truth is that if you really want to be healthy about your eating, you sometimes have to do some specialty shopping.
 If you're serious about making sure that the sweeteners that you're putting in your body are of the same variety like oligofructose and erythritol, then you might have to do your footwork.
-But won't your new body be worth it?
+But, won't your healthier body be worth it?